 For further reading

-I’ve also reviewed the prequel to the Kingsbridge Trilogy, The Evening and the Morning (Ken Follett sets up the Kingsbridge Trilogy in a prequel).
+I’ve also reviewed the prequel to the Kingsbridge Trilogy, The Evening and the Morning (Ken Follett sets up the Kingsbridge Trilogy in a prequel) and Follett’s later novel, Never (Is a new world war possible by accident?).

 For other excellent historical novels, check out 20 most enlightening historical novels (plus dozens of runners-up).
 And if you’re looking for exciting historical novels, check out Top 10 historical mysteries and thrillers reviewed here (plus 100 others).